orangegroove/OGCoreDataStack/README.md

 ## Unique ID's

 While Core Data is not a relational database, it's often used to cache data from a database such as this.
 If this is something you want to do, it's useful to give each object an id property.
-To do this, in your NSManagedObject subclass, override:
+To do this, use the *UniqueId* subspec, and in your NSManagedObject subclass, override:

 	+ (NSString *)og_uniqueIdAttributeName;